 Summer is upon us.
 For many people that means extra driving whether it is to fun events around town with the kids are even a cross-country road trip.
-This post with safe summer driving tips is brought to you by Autotrader to help you and your family get involved in making your car summer ready.
-From checking your tire pressure to getting your kids involved in giving your car a deep summer clean are ten trips to make the drive safer and more enjoyable.
+This post with safe summer driving tips is designed to help you and your family get involved in making your car summer ready.
+From checking your tire pressure to getting your kids involved in giving your car a deep summer clean, here are ten tips to make the drive safer and more enjoyable.

 10 Safe Summer Driving Tips